Table of Contents

 How To Get The Most Accurate Pregnancy Test Results?

 There are several ways you can get the most accurate pregnancy test results.
 When used together, your result is pretty clear.
 The first thing you need to do is test on the right day.
 All home pregnancy tests are 99 percent accurate when you test on the first day of your missed period.
 While some are sensitive enough to detect pregnancy sooner, your body might not produce enough of the pregnancy hormone to allow for this.
 Your chances of an accurate result are a lot less prior to the day you miss your period.

 Secondly, your accuracy will decrease if you do not use the first urine of the morning.
 As the day progresses, your urine becomes diluted from the beverages you consume.
 For the most accurate results on the day of your missed period, use your first urine of the morning.
 It also helps to use the option of dipping the absorbent tip of your pregnancy test in a cup of urine you collect rather than holding it in your urine stream.
 It’s not always easy to hit the stick and it’s sometimes not long enough.

 Finally, you’ll want to read the instructions that come with your pregnancy test very carefully.
 Even if you’ve taken several home pregnancy tests in the past and think you know what to do, you could be mistaken.
 Each test comes with a unique set of instructions.
 These instructions differ on occasion.
 Some want you to hold the absorbent tip of the test in your urine longer or shorter than others.
 Some want you to wait three minutes for your results to appear, some want you to wait only one.
 Because each test is different, you run the risk of using it incorrectly if you don’t read the instructions.
-To receive the most accurate results, just read the instructions on your test prior to use.
+To receive the most accurate pregnancy test results, just read the instructions on your test prior to use.